 2. A probability tree diagram is another way to represent the sample space of an experiment.
-From the left trunk, the first pair of branches represents the possible results of the first coin flip.
+From the trunk, on the left, the first pair of branches represents the possible results of the first coin flip.
 From each of those branches, two more branches represent the possible results of the second coin flip.
 Finally, from each of those four branches, two more branches represent the possible results of the third coin flip.

 a.
-Watch the tree diagram change as you click the arrow in the top left-hand corner.
-Looking at the path, what is the probability of getting tails on all three tosses?
+Watch the tree diagram change as you click the arrow in the upper-left corner.Based on the path shown, what is the probability of getting tails on all three tosses?

-Answer: The probability of getting tails on all three tosses is $\frac{1}{2}$.
+Answer: The probability of getting tails on all three tosses is $\frac{1}{2}$ .